KostaUrumov/SportsStats/README.md

 Users can not enter or edit any data.
 They can see what teams and footballers are listed filter them by country and view some details for them.

-Unregistered user also can see home page with random 10 teams display, also can search by name for footballers, teams, country or stadiums.
+Unregistered user also can see home page with random 8 teams display, also can search by name for footballers, teams, country or stadiums.
 Of course they have access to register and log in pages

+Tournaments can be filled with different teams.